• Astronomy & Skywatching

 This blog is made for:

-• astrophotographers with gear or just a phone,
+• astrophotographers capturing stars with a camera or even a phone,

 We keep things practical, beginner-friendly, and free of unnecessary jargon.
 No degrees required.
 Just a passion for what's out there - and the joy of learning together.